samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/deploy-task.md

 ```

 The first `step` for `deploy-using-kubectl` is named `replace-image`.
 This `step` uses the official image for `yq`, which
 is a CLI tool for working with YAML files.
-For those fimilar with the JSON-equivalent `jq`, it is very similar but focuses
-on creating, editing, and validating YAML files instead of JSON.

 `replace-image` uses the root command for the CLI, `yq`, and passes a list of `args` with subcommands and flags to use with
 `yq`.
 Using `yq w -i`, the goal is to write (`w`) to a YAML file inplace (`-i`) and pass in three arguments that represent
 the following:
-* A path to the YAML file to be edited - This `Task` uses `"$(params.path)"` to set specify the location of the YAML manifest file.
+* A path to the YAML file to be edited - This `Task` uses `"$(params.path)"` to specify the location of the YAML manifest file.
 * The location of the image property in the manifest - Using a template syntax, the location of the container image in the manifest
 can be specified.
 * The image registry, name, and tag - Using the `image` `PipelineResource` via `"$(resources.inputs.image.url)"`, the final arg is